Can't Sleep While Traveling? Here's What Helped Me Rest Better on the Road

 3. You're in an unfamiliar environment

-Many people can’t sleep in an unfamiliar environment.
+Many people can't sleep in an unfamiliar environment.
 Your brain could perceive danger, even if there is none, just by being in a new place and trying to enter the vulnerable state of sleep.
-Other animals, like pet dogs, experience the same inability to sleep when they’re somewhere new, so it’s a common phenomenon especially on the first night.
+Other animals, like pet dogs, Trouble Sleeping In New Places Its Probably Your Brains Fault when they're somewhere new, so it's a common phenomenon especially on the first night.
 You might be able to put your brain at ease with familiar items.

 4. Your typical routine has been disrupted